Dev-Bhandari/ESP32-Radar-System/README.md

 ## Description

 The ESP32 Radar System is an open-source project designed to create a radar system using the ESP32 microcontroller.
-This project utilizes radar technology to detect and visualize objects in the proximity of the device.
-It provides a cost-effective solution for implementing radar-based applications using the ESP32 platform.
+This project utilizes ultrasonic technology to detect and visualize objects in the proximity of the device.
 Additionally, the ESP32 hosts a web server to display radar information accessible over the internet.

 ## Features